ReemNeama/eventati_book/eventati_book_development_tracker.md

 ### Current Blockers
 - None at the moment

+### Current Development Focus
+- Create barrel files for modules with 4 or more imports
+  - This is the next immediate development priority
+  - Will improve code organization and maintainability
+  - Will reduce import clutter in files with many dependencies

 ### Next Steps (For Next Conversation)
 - ✅ Improve code organization:
   1. ✅ Centralize provider registration in main.dart